 A second choice would be to attend the gathering, but make plans to stay at a local hotel rather than in your parents' home.
 You might explain that while you're looking forward to spending time with them, you'd also like to have the option of reserving some time and space for yourselves.
 Then, if things become absolutely unbearable for you or your spouse, you can always politely excuse yourselves and take refuge in the tranquility of your hotel room.

-If you'd like to discuss these suggestions at greater length with a member of our staff, feel free to call ask to speak with a pastoral counselors.
-They are available at this number.
+If you'd like to discuss these suggestions at greater length, feel free to call and ask to speak with one of our pastoral counselors.